 - Six permanent recruitment centres. - The military authorities of the cantons and the regional command in charge, respectively, are responsible for registering, enrolling and informing the conscripts prior to recruitment.
-They are also responsible for the organisation of the information day prior to recruitment and for the call-up for recruitment. - The Medical Services of the Armed Forces Logistics Organisation is responsible for military medical examinations.
+They are also responsible for the organisation of the information day prior to recruitment and for the call-up for recruitment. - The Medical Services division in the Armed Forces Staff is responsible for military medical examinations.
 It nominates the chief physician in charge, his deputy physician and the medical personnel supporting the Recruitment Command and the recruitment centres. - The Federal Office of Sport (FOSPO) conducts physical performance tests within the framework of the recruitment days.

-Recruits fit for military service are called up usually at the age of 20 for basic military training (recruit school) according to the directives of the Armed Forces Personnel, J1 of the Armed Forces Joint Staff.
+Recruits fit for military service are called up usually at the age of 20 for basic military training (recruit school) according to the directives of the Armed Forces Personnel in the Training and Education Command.
 Call-up is given via a personal marching order, which contains information on date, time and location of reporting and dismissal.
-According to the Federal Council Ordinance on Military Service Liability (SR 512.21) recruit school lasts 21 weeks for about 2/3 of the conscripts and 18 weeks for 1/3, depending on the branch they serve in.
-Recruit schools have 3 starting dates: March, July and November.
-The school dates overlap one another.
-Students have the possibility to complete the recruit school in 2 parts.
+According to the Federal Council Ordinance on Military Service Liability (SR 512.21) recruit school lasts 18 weeks for the conscripts over all branches and 23 weeks for land forces grenadiers and parachute reconnaissance.
+Recruit schools have 2 starting dates: January and June.
+All conscripts may request additional leave days for professional purposes (e.g. job interviews, university application etc.).
+In exceptional cases students have the possibility to complete the recruit school in 2 parts.

-According to the Federal Council Ordinance on Military Service Liability, some of the conscript soldiers (maximum 15% of all conscripts per year) have the opportunity to fulfil their entire compulsory service of 300 days (for sergeants 430 days, for senior NCOs 500 days and for subaltern officers 600 days) in one single term (single-term conscripts).
+According to the Federal Council Ordinance on Military Service Liability, some of the conscript soldiers (maximum 15% of all conscripts per year) have the opportunity to fulfil their entire compulsory service of 300 days (for sergeants 507 days, for senior NCOs 668 and 680 days, respectively, and for subaltern officers 668 days) in one single term (single-term conscripts).
 In principle, the number of service days for conscripts in refresher courses and for single-term conscripts is equal.
-The additional 40 days to be accomplished by single-term conscripts of supplementary leave days.
-After the completion of the compulsory service days, single-term conscripts normally remain in the reserves for another 10 years.
-They will be dismissed at the end of the year in which they reach the age of 30.
+The additional days to be accomplished by single-term conscripts compensate for their advantages of supplementary leave days.
+After the completion of the compulsory service days, single-term conscripts normally remain in units of the Armed Forces for another 4 years.
+After the 4 years they will be dismissed from the army but still remain for another 3 years in compulsory military service.
+They will be dismissed at the end of the 7th year after having reached the rank of a private E-1.

-The Armed Forces Personnel, J1 of the Armed Forces Joint Staff, is authorised to grant postponement of recruit school upon request, for family, professional or educational reasons.
+The Armed Forces Personnel, AF Pers is authorised to grant postponement of recruit school upon request, for family, professional or educational reasons.

-At the end of the recruit school the newly trained soldiers are either assigned to units of the Armed Forces or to the personnel reserve.
+At the end of the recruit school the newly trained soldiers are assigned to units of the Armed Forces.
 They are then called up by personal marching order for refresher courses until they have completed their total number of compulsory service days.